skypjack/entt/docs/md/signal.md

 # Delegate

-A delegate can be used as a general purpose invoker with no memory overhead for free functions and members provided along with an instance on which to invoke them.<br/>
+A delegate can be used as a general purpose invoker with no memory overhead for free functions and member functions provided along with an instance on which to invoke them.<br/>
 It doesn't claim to be a drop-in replacement for an `std::function`, so don't expect to use it whenever an `std::function` fits well.
 That said, it's most likely even a better fit than an `std::function` in a lot of cases, so expect to